kehantan/labbook/docs/assays/mtt.rst

 * Estimated time required: 1 hr
 * Treatment is where we treat our seeded cells with the compounds we wanted to test.
 * Before treatment, calculate the concentration of compound we need.
 Usually a serial dilution will do.
 There are serial dilution calculator online that can help us to calculate the dilution.
 Refer to :ref:`serial dilution <serial dilution>` section.
 * Assume we seeded cells in 5 different wells for each concentration in the previous step, we would need enough volume of complete DMEM+compound.
-In this case, :code:`100 uL * 5 wells = 500 uL`, but again, to compansate for pipette error, we can prepare 600 uL, a 100 uL extra.
+In this case, :code:`100 uL * 5 wells = 500 μL`, but again, to compansate for pipette error, we can prepare 600 μL, a 100 μL extra.
 This means after the serial dilution, we should have 600 uL of complete DMEM+compound, with final concentration the we wanted to test in each microcentrifuge tube.

 **Materials**

 * DMEM
-* Multichannel micropipette (10-200 uL)
+* Multichannel micropipette (10-200 μL)
 * Micropipette
 * Microcentrifuge tube
 * Waste beaker